IowaDave/Thermistors/README.md

 I target my example project to the range of outside air temperatures likely to be encountered during April and May in the upper midwestern U.S., &ndash;10&#8451; to 30&#8451;.
 This target will shape the code development.

-*Note to Readers: draft of 13 May 2023, a work in progress.
+*Note to Readers: draft of 15 May 2023, a work in progress.
 Expect changes.
-Today I frown at what I've written.
-So many words, littered about like toys a truculent toddler didn't put away.
-Seriously considering deleting the whole thing.
-Maybe I won't.*

 ## Contents